JordanAbraham/Java-Projects/README.md

 **💻 My Projects**

-*A collection of small projects I've built while learning and exploring programming.*
+*A collection of small java projects I've built while learning and exploring programming.*

 *I'll keep adding more as I learn new things.*